-Sue Cowley offers tips on committing your self-evaluation to paper or screen, and explores the choice of quality assurance frameworks available for early years settings…
+Sue Cowley offers tips on completing your SEF (self-evaluation form) and explores the choice of quality assurance frameworks available for early years settings…

-Your self-evaluation form (SEF) offers you a chance to highlight the great practice that goes on at your setting.
-It should also help you identify those areas where you know you need to improve, and show how you plan to improve them.
+Your SEF offers you a chance to highlight the great practice that goes on at your setting.
+It should help you identify those areas where you know you need to improve.
+A SEF should also show how you plan to improve them.

-You can use the three-step process, ‘Statement, Evidence, Develop’, to ensure that you include sufficient detail in your SEF about what you see as your strengths:
+You can use a three-step process: ‘Statement, Evidence, Develop’.
+This ensures that you include sufficient detail in your SEF about what you see as your strengths:

 Give a statement: Make a statement of fact about one of your setting’s strengths.